Adidas Telstar: History

 The name came from the 1962 Telstar communications satellite, which was roughly spherical and dotted with solar panels, somewhat similar in appearance to the football.
 Developed by Bell Telephone Laboratories for AT&T Corporation, Telstar was the world's first active communications satellite and was the first to send live television signals, telephone calls, and fax images through space, which inaugurated an age of instant worldwide communications via satellite.

 The ball was made of leather.
 The 1974 model's "Durlast" polyurethane coating provided waterproofing as well as protection from damage such as scuffs and tears.

 Only 20 Telstars were provided for the World Cup; an estimated 600,000 replicas were sold subsequently.
 Some 1970 matches were played with a brown ball.
-The Chile Durlast was all white and was used during the Italy-Germany semifinal for the first 20 minutes, then it was replaced by a 32 panel black and white due to a deflation.
+The Chile Durlast was all white and was used during the Italy-Germany semi-final for the first 20 minutes, then it was replaced by a 32 panel black and white due to a deflation.

 A new version of the Telstar, named Telstar 18, was the official match ball for the 2018 FIFA World Cup.
 The design maintains the general pattern, except the corners of the pentagons are stretched into pixellated gradients.

 Telstar is now considered a classic design.
 Although most footballs used in current championships have different designs and sections, in representations of footballs in cartoons, comics, caricatures and decorations in general, footballs inspired by Adidas Telstar are usually used, becoming a universal icon for football to this day.